-It’s Time to Clear the Air – and Every Surface in Your Home – with the Pioneer in Green Cleaners
+It’s Time to Clear the Air – and Every Surface in Your Home or Office – with the Pioneer in Green Cleaners

 I’m proud to say that our partner who makes my Greener Cleaner Multi-Surface Spray isn’t a newcomer to “green” formulas.
 In fact, this company is the pioneer in “green” and was one of the first to develop a truly green formula.